The Best Tax Software for US Expats

 The first consideration for expats is whether a software contains all of the forms that expats need.
 These include those already mentioned (IRS Forms 2555, 1116, and 8938, and FinCEN Form 114 for FBAR filing), as well as forms for claiming tax treaty provisions and avoiding double social security taxation.

-Exactly which forms each expat needs depends on their particular situation, including where they live, how long they’ll be living there for, their income levels, where their income is sourced, and their wider finances.
+Exactly which forms each expat needs depends on their particular situation, including where they live, how long they’ll be living there, their income level, where their income is sourced, and their wider finances.

 Another very important factor when comparing US tax software for expats is customer support, as expats very often have questions about using the software, as well as about US filing from abroad.
 If they can’t easily speak to someone who is knowledgeable in both of these areas, the process will be difficult.